kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 #### Publishing to a Channel Directly

-The following diagram shows how the Kuzzle server triggers a response as a result of a publish request made using the [Real-time/Publish]({{ site_base_path }}api-documentation/controller-realtime/publish) action.
+The following diagram shows how the Kuzzle Backend triggers a response as a result of a publish request made using the [Real-time/Publish]({{ site_base_path }}api-documentation/controller-realtime/publish) action.

 ![pubsub_scenario_details2]({{ site_base_path }}assets/images/request-scenarios/pubsub/Asynchronous_Communication_Publishing_Directly.png)